wille/vite-preload/README.md

 }
 ```

+### Server

 > [!NOTE]
 > React.lazy has some undeterministic behaviour in server rendering.
 >
 > - The first render on the server will always trigger the suspense fallback.
-One solution to fix this is to use something similar to [react-lazy-with-preload](https://npmjs.com/packages/react-lazy-with-preload) and .preload() every single lazy import on the server
+Use `await preloadAll()` on the server to preload all async components before rendering the app.
 > - Larger components in large projects that takes time to load will trigger the suspense fallback on the client side, even if the component is server rendered.
-This might be avoided by preloading all async routes before hydration and skipping the top level Suspense boundary.
+This might be avoided by preloading all async routes before hydration with `await preloadAll()` or skipping the top level Suspense boundary.

 ## Usage with `react-router`